 To Sign or Not to Sign?

 If you are unsure whether to sign a contract or not, it is best to give yourself more time.
 Entering a new industry with little knowledge or experience in the modelling world it is important to not panic and sign.
 There may be hidden clauses that you didn’t pick up on or jargon that you don’t understand.
-Never feel pressured to put your child in risk.
+Never feel pressured to put your child at risk.
 Get a second or third opinion and seek professional advice.
 They will be able to point out things that you didn’t think of or clear up your worries.

 Legal jargon can be difficult to understand so it is important that you get it cleared up before signing on the dotted line.
 Keeping your child safe is your number one priority.
 Therefore, understanding the jargon is your top priority.
 Do not be persuaded otherwise.
 There are many con artists who may try to convince you but trust your instincts and legal advice.